 - An AIX system has been installed to use as an xCAT management node. - All relevant base AIX services are configured and running.
-This includes (but is not limited to) bootp, tftp, NFS, and hostname resolution. - xCAT and prerequisite software has been installed on the management node. - LPARs have already been created using the HMC interfaces. - You have some experience using AIX Network Installation Management (NIM).
+This includes (but is not limited to) bootp, tftp, NFS, and hostname resolution. - xCAT and prerequisite software has been installed on the management node. - One or more LPARs have already been created using the HMC interfaces. - The cluster management network has been set up.
+(The Ethernet network that will be used to do the network installation of the cluster nodes.)